Channaveer6064/Food-recommender/README.md

 # Food Recommender

-An app which suggests books of different genres.
+An app which suggests food of different cuisines.

 # Technologies used:-
 1. Html